afs/rdf-delta/docs/rdf-patch.md

 [RDF dataset](https://www.w3.org/TR/rdf11-concepts/#section-dataset).

-Patches can be organised into [RDF Patch Logs](rdf-patch-logs.html) by using the metadata header to add an idenifier and to link to previous patches.
+Patches can be organised into [RDF Patch Logs](rdf-patch-logs.html) by using the metadata header to add an identifier and to link to previous patches.
 This is on top of the RDF Patch format described here.

 ## Example